128technology/docs/docs/cli_reference.md

 ## `show bgp`

-Displays information about the state of the BGP process on the 128T router
+Displays information about the state of the BGP process on the 128T router.

 #### Usage